SomeWeekendReading/someweekendreading.github.io/_posts/2022-08-08-positive-thinking.md

 sustainable living.

 Also socially sustainable, since they like their neighbors.
-So much so that they get invited to come harvest oranges that the neighbors don't have time to harverst.
+So much so that they get invited to come harvest oranges that the neighbors don't have time to harvest.
 The video of fresh, sun-warmed oranges is quite moving.

 ---